Bargain Hunters Pounce as Trump Condo Prices Hit Decade Lows

 “Does it get bad enough that they rebrand?“ asks the new owner of a Trump hotel room steps from Hawaii's Waikiki Beach, though he figures it won’t matter given the bargain price — $505,000, which is over $300,000 less than the seller paid.
 “It’s got an ocean view!”

-It had the same view when Trump took office, and prices at the Trump International Hotel in Waikiki plunged 23% over the next four years, according to real estate brokerage Bradley & McCann.
+It had the same view when Trump took office, and prices at the Trump International Hotel in Waikiki plunged 23% over the next four years, according to broker Rachel Bradley of Berkshire Hathaway HomeServices.
 The nearby Ritz-Carlton also got hit hard, down 20%, but Trump fared far worse when compared with a broad sample of three dozen Honolulu hotels that also sell rooms: Their prices over four years fell only 3%.

 Trump Organization Executive Vice President Eric Trump declined to comment.